itzamna314/henry/README.md

 henry
 =====
-A tiny, no bs Slackbot in Go
+A simple, no bs Slackbot in Go

 ## Quickstart